-By investing £1.3 billion in fossil fuel extraction, our local governments are implicated in profiting from climate change.
+By investing over £1.6 billion directly in fossil fuel extraction*, our local councils are implicated in profiting from climate change.
 As public bodies, local governments have a responsibility to work for the public good, not financially and politically supporting the most destructive industry on the planet.
 Fossil fuel investments undermine existing local authority climate change mitigation and adaptation strategies and commitments.
 Notwithstanding the preference of GMPF for a strategy of engagement with companies, the fossil fuel industry shows no sign of attempting to change its behaviour to adapt to the risks of climate change, spending a greater proportion of its income on capital investment than other sectors, which in this case mostly means exploration for yet more unburnable fuels.
 This may be one of the reasons that non-fossil fuel investments are currently out-performing fossil fuel stocks, which have also lost considerable value lately.

-By following the example of a growing number of pension funds, charities and other investors in divesting from fossil fuels, the Greater Manchester Pension Fund could
+By following the example of a growing number of pension funds, charities and other investors in divesting from fossil fuels, the Greater Manchester Pension Fund could:

 - reduce the financial risk to its portfolio (volatility, income reduction and asset depreciation) and thereby protect the pensions of its members,